Aeneas: Rust Verification by Functional Translation: An Ownership-Centric Semantics for Rust

+At the heart of our operational semantics is our treatment of borrows, which captures ownership transfer.
+We now introduce the core of our operational rules in \fref{reduction}, and describe in detail the essential operations: borrows, moves, copies, and assignments.
 Our rules start with \textsc{E-}, for evaluation rules.
 Both the rules and our earlier syntax manipulate a third flavor of borrows, which we dub ``\underline{r}eserved'' borrows, denoted as $\kw{borrow}^r$.
 A technical device, they account for the two-phase borrows introduced by the Rust compiler in the process of desugaring to MIR.
 We explain those later, in \sref{semantics-reorganize}; they can be safely ignored for now.

 A few preliminary remarks about notation: we rely on the auxiliary notion of a \emph{ghost update}, denoted $\Omega[p \mapsto v]$ -- this extends our earlier notation of $\Omega[x \mapsto v]$ -- for updating an entry in the environment.
 In contrast to run-time writes, previously introduced as $\Omega(p) \leftarrow v \Rightarrow \Omega'$ (\Rule{Write}), ghost updates do not have any effect at run-time (\fref{ghost-write}).
 Instead, they allow us to perform the necessary book-keeping to statically keep track of ownership and aliases.
 The definition of ghost updates is almost identical to run-time writes (\Rule{Write}), the only difference being that ghost updates can follow a shared borrow to perform an administrative update underneath the shared loan.
 As we will see shortly, this is leveraged by e.g. \Rule{E-Shared-Or-Reserved-Borrow}, to track borrowing underneath a shared borrow.
+We write $\Omega\vdash \kop \rightsquigarrow v \dashv \Omega'$ to indicate that in environment $\Omega$, operand $\kop$ reduces to $v$ and produces updated environment $\Omega'$.
+The $\rightsquigarrow$ judgment is overloaded for other syntactic categories.
+Finally, we write e.g. $\kw{loan}\not\in v$, with no arguments, to indicate that no kind of loan should appear in $v$; we have similar syntactic conventions for other restrictions.